iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/memefs-viewer/index.md

 ---
-title: "MEMEfs Viewer"
+title: 'MEMEfs Viewer'
-caption: "A filesystem browser for Dreamcast's VMU, written in Angular + Electron"
+description: "A filesystem browser for Dreamcast's VMU, written in Angular + Electron"
-description: "This is a tool developed for UMBC's CMSC421 - Operating Systems.
+lead: "This is a tool developed for UMBC's CMSC421 - Operating Systems.
 It allows students to get information about a VMU image."
 date: 2018-10-27
 ---